Exterior of the YSL Museum in Marrakesh, Morocco

 The best thing is that the designs used are pretty simple - with the right knowledge.

-Cottrell and Vermeulen: Brentwood 6th Form Centre
+Cottrell & Vermeulen: Brentwood 6th Form Centre

-Located in Essex, Brentwood 6th Form Centre would seem like any other educational institution - until you set eyes on it.
+Located in Essex, Brentwood 6th Form Centre would seem like any other educational institution—until you set eyes on it.
 Designed by talented architects, the centre takes inspiration from traditional British design, with brickwork facades that form intricate patterns.

 Its red bricks and pointed roofs are reminiscent of Hampton Court Palace, creating a beautiful building for students to prepare for University.